ymunemasa/data-tutorials/tutorials/hdp/learning-the-ropes-of-the-hortonworks-sandbox/tutorial.md

 ### 1.2 Learn the Host Address of Your Environment <a id="learn-host-address-environment"></a>

-Once you have installed the Sandbox VM, it resolves to the host on your environment, the address of which varies depending upon the Virtual Machine you are using(Vmware, VirtualBox etc).
-As, a general thumb rule, wait for the installation to complete and confirmation screen will tell you the host your sandbox resolves to.
+Once you have installed the Sandbox VM, it resolves to the localhost on your environment, the address of which varies depending upon the Virtual Machine you are using(Vmware, VirtualBox etc).
+As, a general thumb rule, wait for the installation to complete and confirmation screen will tell you the localhost IP address your sandbox resolves to.
 For example:

-In case of VirtualBox: `host` would be `127.0.0.1`
+In case of VirtualBox: `IP` would be `127.0.0.1`

 ![Host Address of Sandbox Environment](assets/learn_host_address_learning_the_ropes_sandbox.png)